Ender-ing/omni/vscode-extension/README.md

 # Omniarium Language Support for VSCode

+> Note that this is a version of the extension that doesn't adhere to the rules of ***Omniarium Standard Edition 1.0***!

 This extension provides language support for Omniarium, Omniarium Layers, and Omniarium Regex within VS Code.